 - Step 2: Create, connect, and fund Millennium Trust Company IRA account

 - Step 3: Choose your investments on Fundrise

 Advantages of Investing with Fundrise

-While no investment on Earth is fool proof, investing on Fundrise comes with a ton of advantages that are difficult to secure elsewhere.
+While no investment on Earth is foolproof, investing in Fundrise comes with a ton of advantages that are difficult to secure elsewhere.
 Here are some of the biggest benefits that come with investing your self-directed IRA funds with Fundrise: